uc-cdis/data-portal/docs/portal_config.md

     "explorer": true, // required; indicates the flag and whether to hide it or not "explorerPublic": true // optional; If set to true, the data explorer page would be treated as a public component and can be accessed without login.
 The Data Explorer page would be publicly accessible if 1. tiered access level is set to libre OR 2. this explorerPublic flag is set to true.
     "discovery": true, // optional; whether to enable the Discovery page.
 If true, `discoveryConfig` must be present as well.
+    "discoveryUseAggMDS": true // optional, false by default; if true, the Discovery page will use the Aggregate Metadata
+      // Service instead of the Metadata Service. this causes the Discovery page to serve as an "Ecosystem Browser".
     "explorerStoreFilterInURL": true, // optional; whether to store/load applied filters in the URL during Data Explorer use.
     This feature currently supports single select filters and range filters; it lacks support for search filter state, accessibility state, table state.